top of page

 Education and Early Career

 Rosenbaum began her musical education at age 7 and later completed her studies at the Royal Academy in The Hague.
-She trained with leading mentors including Lev Kogan, Arie Shapira, Leon Schidlowsky (Tel Aviv); Louis Andriessen, Von Bergeijk, D. Man & Clarence Barlow (Netherlands); and earned her M.A. at Brooklyn College, New York, studying under Tania León and Amnon Walman.
+She trained with leading composers including Lev Kogan, Arie Shapira, Leon Schidlowsky and flute with Yossi Arnheim (Tel Aviv); Louis Andriessen, Von Bergeijk, D. Man & Clarence Barlow (Netherlands); and earned her M.A. at Brooklyn College, New York, studying under Tania León and Amnon Walman.

 Founding the REFLEX Ensemble & Composing Community